-The Art department at Wath Comprehensive School is focused on ensuring that all students, regardless of ability, achieve their full potential in Art.
+The Art department at Wath Academy is focused on ensuring that all students, regardless of ability, achieve their full potential in Art.
 Observational skills, recording, experimenting and creating final intentions are all critical elements when making Art.
 Art lessons are an opportunity for students to explore their visual creativity, allowing them to develop a passion for Art.

 Students in key stage 3 receive one lesson per week, though this rises to at least 2 lessons in key stage 4 and 5 lessons at A Level.
 Classes are usually organised as mixed ability sets in Key Stages 3 and 4, though the exact structure varies depending on the year group and needs of the students.

 Students begin Year 7 by developing their observational skills in preparation for more thorough exploration and experimentation of 2D media.
 They will be exposed to a variety of materials and techniques that some students will not have used before.
 Students then start a project where they are introduced to the four project elements; recording, experimenting, developing and final piece.
 Throughout the year, students will extend their skills and techniques through a variety of different projects based around the themes of colour theory and application of media.

 Year 8 students will build upon their year 7 art skills and techniques exploring the importance of artists and other contextual.
 This gives students an opportunity to investigate an artist of their own choice to inspire the style and concept of their final piece.

 Furthermore, homework is set to support and deepen students understanding of their classwork.
 The homework tasks could be short tasks or longer projects which take up to four weeks to complete.